EWOC’s second birthday!

 World of Work 🌍

-NY – Graduate student workers at Fordham University in the Bronx are organizing with CWA, in what would be CWA’s first private university grad worker unit, in addition to represent grad workers across the SUNY system, and their network of United Campus Workers minority unions at public universities across the South and Southwest.
+NY: Graduate student workers at Fordham University in the Bronx are organizing with CWA, in what would be CWA’s first private university grad worker unit, in addition to represent grad workers across the State University of New York system, and their network of United Campus Workers minority unions at public universities across the South and Southwest.

 Week in Labor History 📚

-March 17, 1968 – In the 1960’s, San Francisco was a center of the youth counterculture.
-The civil rights movement, the Black Power movement, the Red Power movement, the Feminist movement, and LGBQT movement had all been challenging the dominance of the governing political elite.
-During this time Staffers at San Francisco progressive rock station KMPX-FM strike, citing corporate control over what music is played and harassment over hair and clothing styles, among other things.
-The Rolling Stones, Joan Baez, the Jefferson Airplane, the Grateful Dead and other musicians demand that the station not play their music as long as the station is run by strikebreakers.
+March 17, 1968: In the 1960’s, San Francisco was a center of the youth counterculture.
+The civil rights movement, the Black Power movement, the Red Power movement, the feminist movement, and LGBTQ movement had all been challenging the dominance of the governing political elite.
+During this time, staffers at San Francisco progressive rock station KMPX-FM struck, citing corporate control over what music is played and harassment over hair and clothing styles, among other things.
+The Rolling Stones, Joan Baez, Jefferson Airplane, the Grateful Dead, and other musicians demand that the station not play their music as long as the station is run by strikebreakers.

 Solidarity,